allthroughthenight/allthroughthenight.github.io/_posts/2027-01-01-what-i-learned-this-year.md

 # Articles

-An AI agent's [PR is rejected](https://github.com/matplotlib/matplotlib/pull/31132), and in fustration it [posts a hit piece](https://crabby-rathbun.github.io/mjrathbun-website/blog/posts/2026-02-11-gatekeeping-in-open-source-the-scott-shambaugh-story.html) about the project maintainer ([who also responds](https://theshamblog.com/an-ai-agent-published-a-hit-piece-on-me/)).
-Showing that LLMs lean towards [intimidation](https://www.youtube.com/watch?v=tcdVC4e6EV4) over cooperation to achieve their goals.
-Later on the [agent operator reaches out](https://theshamblog.com/an-ai-agent-wrote-a-hit-piece-on-me-part-4/) and gave a non-apology, highlighting that AI guardrails don't matter if the people who use them don't care.

 [ai;dr](https://www.0xsid.com/blog/aidr): It's been understood that writing takes more than reading, so it's worth reading what someone wrote.
 Now that LLMs are able to write a lot for a littler effort, it doesn't make reading worth it.

 [Bored of eating your own dogfood?
 Try smelling your own farts!](https://shkspr.mobi/blog/2026/03/bored-of-eating-your-own-dogfood-try-smelling-your-own-farts/): An extentsion of [dogfooding](https://en.wikipedia.org/wiki/Eating_your_own_dog_food) and to show your peers what it's like using the product.